By: Ashley Wong and Adrienne Ramos

 1. Have a conversation with your doctor

 Dosage and strain are important!
 If you have an existing health condition or compromised immune system, probiotics can do more harm than good.
+Additionally, taking a probiotic supplement ‘just in case’, can be at best a waste of money, or make gut health worse if the wrong product is selected.

 Don’t make the mistake of consuming a strain of probiotics that is not sufficiently supported by research or is not meant to achieve the goals you have in mind.
+If you’re getting sick a lot during heavy training loads be sure to also look at other factors like sleep and nutrition before going straight to a supplement!

 Remember, the effects may vary from person to person.
 Therefore, the specificity of different probiotic supplements can be better curated for your needs through the guidance of a qualified health practitioner.